 - Poor youth empowerment

 Greed has caused a lot of crises in the world, including in Nigeria.
-It is because of greed that political leaders embezzle from the funds they are supposed to use for national development for their own selfish needs.
+It is because of greed that political leaders embezzle the funds they are supposed to use for national development for their own selfish needs.

-Poor Youth Empowerment
+2. Poor Youth Empowerment

-According to international standards of poverty, a person is said to be poor when he lives under $1.25 (₦210, though it varies) per day.
+According to international standards of poverty, a person is said to be poor when he lives under $1.25 (₦210, although it varies) per day.
 There are many poor people in Nigeria, and poverty pushes them into corruption.
 According to World Bank Group, in 2004, 63.1% of Nigerians were poor.
 The poverty level increased in 2010.
-In 2010, 68% of the Nigerian population were estimated to be poor.
+In 2010, 68% of the Nigerian population was estimated to be poor.
 A person can take bribes to commit crime because he is poor.
 It is one of the reasons why the poor youths in the country collect bribes to work as thugs for Nigerian politicians.

 Effects of Corruption